LucasEnard/formation-template-python/README.md

 ## 5.3.
 Register components

-In order to register the components we are creating in python to the production it is needed to use the `RegisterComponent` function from the `Grongier.PEX.Utils` module.
+In order to register the components we are creating in python to the production it is needed to use the `register_component` function from the `grongier.pex._utils` module.

 For this we advise you to use the build-in python console to add manually the component at first when you are working on the project.